-If you want to survive until the very end in Fortnite: Battle Royale, you have to make use of buildings.
-The ability to quickly cobble together walls, floors, rooftops, stairs, and traps differentiate Fortnite from its chief competitor, PlayerUnknown’s Battlegrounds.
-Making great use of this vital mechanic sets the good Fortnite players apart from those who go down before the storm comes.
-You would be surprised how many players don’t seem to build at all.
-Here are some essential tips for building your way to success in the free-to-play Fortnite: Battle Royale on PlayStation 4, Xbox One, Nintendo Switch, mobile, and PC.
+If you want to survive until the very end in Fortnite, you’ll have to make liberal use of its building mechanics.
+The ability to quickly cobble together walls, floors, rooftops, stairs, and traps differentiates Fortnite from competitors such as Apex Legends and Call of Duty: Warzone.
+Taking advantage of these features sets the great Fortnite players apart from those who go down before the circle even begins to shrink.
+Here are some essential tips for building your way to success in Fortnite.

 Swing that pickaxe